Moose Meat John

 by Ron Maley

-In 1949 I got on O'Hara bus lines in Mt.View.
-I was going to the Empress Theater on 4th.
-Avenue.
+In 1949, I got on the O'Hara bus line in Mt.View.
+I was going to the Empress Theater on 4th Avenue.

 He started telling me a story about his morning adventure.